-During bottle feeding and breastfeeding, it’s relatively easy to tell when a baby is full and content.
-They’ll turn their heads away from the breast or bottle, spit the extra food out, or fall asleep.
+During bottle feeding and breastfeeding, a parent might find themselves asking, “Is my baby full?”
+There are obvious signs a baby is full: they’ll turn their heads away from the breast or bottle, spit the extra food out, or fall asleep.
 But there are a few circumstances where parents can miss the mark and leave their babies overfed or still hungry.

-“Sometimes parents will make the [bottle’s] nipple hole wider, so they can feed the baby faster, which can overwhelm them and make them briefly full,” Dr. Linda Palmer, author of the book Baby Poop, told Fatherly.
-This temporary fullness leaves babies hungry shortly thereafter.
+“Sometimes parents will make the bottle’s nipple hole wider, so they can feed the baby faster, which can overwhelm them and make them briefly full,” says Dr. Linda Palmer, author of the book Baby Poop.
+This temporary fullness leaves babies hungry shortly after.
 As a rule, Palmer says, parents should feed their babies regular amounts of milk or formula once every two hours.
 Less could leave them hungry, while more could lead to overfeeding.
 But she says most babies self-regulate quite efficiently.

 “Feed ‘on demand’ normally works best,” Palmer says.
 “Typically, babies will let you know if they are hungry.”

 - Stop feeding when they seem full.
 Look for obvious signs such as falling asleep, turning their head away, or starting to spit the food out.

 - Follow the kid’s lead.
 Feed on demand, and make sure that very young babies are eating at least once every couple of hours—but only when they need to.

 - Measure fullness with satiety, not completed bottles or jars.
 While using a single vessel to define the right quantity of food is convenient, a baby’s reaction to the food is much more telling.

 - Avoid sugary foods that can lead to overfeeding.
 Babies don’t need extra sugar in their food, and the deliciousness of it can encourage them to eat more food than they need to be comfortably full.